-Alyssa Crittenden is an anthropologist who studies the relationship between human behavior and the environment (both ecological and social).
-She seeks to better understand the links between diet composition, growth and development, and health outcomes in small-scale non-industrial societies.
-Her research interests fall within the domains of Biological Anthropology, Behavioral Ecology, Evolutionary Medicine, and Applied Evolutionary Anthropology.
+Alyssa Crittenden is an anthropologist who studies the relationship between human behavior and the environment (ecological, political, and social).
+She seeks to better understand the links between diet composition, reproduction, growth and development, and health outcomes in small-scale non-industrial societies.
+Her research interests fall within the domains of Biological Anthropology, Behavioral Ecology, Political Ecology, Evolutionary Medicine, and Applied Evolutionary Anthropology.

 Most of her research has been done in collaboration with the Hadza of Tanzania, East Africa — one of the world’s last remaining hunting and gathering populations — who she has worked with since 2004.
-She is currently working with members of the Hadza community to explore how women and children’s health is influenced by climate change, shifts in diet composition, and ethnotourism.
+She is currently working with members of the Hadza community to explore how women and children’s health is impacted by climate change, political policy, shifts in diet composition, and ethnotourism.
 Dr. Crittenden has also recently begun several large-scale studies on the behavioral and demographic characteristics of co-sleeping mothers (who bedshare with their infants) all around the world, including in the US.

 Her work is published in top-tier academic journals as well as highlighted in popular outlets, such as The New York Times, Smithsonian, National Geographic, the BBC, Psychology Today, and on National Public Radio.
 She is committed to the open science movement and works to share her research findings with public media domains.
-Alyssa Crittenden is currently an Associate Professor in the Department of Anthropology and an Adjunct Associate Professor in the School of Medicine.
+Alyssa Crittenden is currently an Associate Professor and the Graduate Coordinator in the Department of Anthropology and Co-Director of the Nutrition and Reproduction Laboratory at UNLV.